Are you looking to improve your LinkedIn presence?

 In fact, more than one third (35%) of professionals said they had found new business opportunities through networking on LinkedIn.

-In this article, you'll learn how to optimize your LinkedIn Profile and Company Page so you can make the most of this fast-growing professional network.
+In this article, you'll learn how to optimise your LinkedIn Profile and Company Page so you can make the most of this fast-growing professional network:

 Optimising your LinkedIn profile